TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_connected_wifi.md

 ```
 stepper.TmcDiagPins = {B.10, E.12, G.8, E.15, E.10, G.5}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include B.10 and E.12 in your board.txt file.
+For more information about setting up sensorless homing, please read [this](sensorless.html).

 #### Driver Diag Pin